Adherbal (king of Numidia)

-Adherbal (𐤀𐤃𐤓𐤁𐤏𐤋, ʾdrbʿl), son of Micipsa and grandson of Masinissa, was a king of Numidia between 118 and 112 BC.
+Adherbal (𐤀𐤃𐤓𐤁𐤏𐤋, ʾdrbʿl), son of Micipsa and grandson of Masinissa, was a king of Numidia between 118 till his murder in 112 BC.

+Biography

 He inherited the throne after the death of his father, and ruled jointly with his younger brother Hiempsal, and Jugurtha, the nephew of Masinissa.

 After the murder of his brother by Jugurtha, Adherbal fled to Rome and was restored to his share of the kingdom by the Romans in 117 BC, with Jugurtha ruling his brother's former share.
 But Adherbal was again stripped of his dominions by Jugurtha and besieged in Cirta, where he was killed by Jugurtha in 112 BC, although he had placed himself under the protection of the Romans.

+This led to growing tensions between the Roman Republic and the kingdom which eventually led with the murder of Massiva II to the Jugurthine War which would end up severely weakening the power of the numidian royalty.

 François Joseph Lagrange-Chancel's 1694 French play Adherbal, King of Numidia is based on his story.